How long you can stay on an AEWV

 - other work visas such as a Post Study Work Visa, partnership-based visa, working holiday visa.

-From 8 April 2025, if you are moving from one AEWV to another AEWV, the time you spend on an Interim Visa while you wait for your next AEWV to be approved will count towards the total time you can stay in New Zealand, or you maximum continuous stay.
+If you are moving from one AEWV to another AEWV, the time you spend on an Interim Visa while you wait for your next AEWV to be approved will count towards the total time you can stay in New Zealand, or your maximum continuous stay.

 Applying for another AEWV